 |Shannon Strassman||2022||Alder Dist 3, (Seat 6)

 ||2021||Alder Dist 4, (Seat 7)

 The Common Council shall consist of the mayor and eight alderpersons elected for seats numbered as follows: District 1, seats 1 and 2; District 2, seats 3 and 4; District 3, seats 5 and 6; and District 4, seats 7 and 8.
 For purposes of nominations, primaries, ballots, election procedures and filling of vacancies, each numbered seat shall be considered a separate office.
-The mayor and all alderpersons shall be elected in the spring election of all odd-numbered years.
+The mayor and all alderpersons shall be elected in the spring election.

 Summary of Duties

 (a) General powers.
 The common council shall have the management and control of city property, finances, highways, streets, navigable waters, and the public service, and shall have the power to act for the government and good order of the city, for its commercial benefit and for the health, safety, welfare and convenience of the public.
 The common council may carry out its powers by license, regulation, suppression, borrowing of money, tax levy, appropriation, forfeiture, and other necessary or convenient means.
 The powers herein referred to shall be in addition to any other statutory and constitutional powers the common council may have and shall be limited only by express language.